 The Use and Abuse of Titles in the Arts

-Since my last post - I've been working on a whole series of things, distracted as usual, by events in Spain.
-As some of you know, I’ve lived and worked a good chunk of my life in Spain - the land, it is said, of sunshine, siestas, bullfights and corrupt politicians.
+Recently, I've been distracted as usual, by events in Spain.
+As some of you know, I’ve lived and worked a good chunk of my life in Spain - a country, it is said, of sunshine, siestas, bullfights and corrupt politicians.
 Although at the moment I am in the UK, my heart and spirit still resides overseas.
 Particularly this week as a particular crop of dodgy fruit got booted out of the Olive Press.

 But I digress,

-Since I stopped teaching a regular Tai Chi class 18 months ago, I’ve been putting that energy and time into finding alternative ways of sharing knowledge and skills through social media, Meetup groups and exploring online channels such as this resource for all things tasty and downloadable.
+Since I stopped teaching a local Tai Chi class a while back, I’ve been putting that energy and time into finding alternative ways of sharing knowledge and skills: through social media, Meetup groups and exploring online channels such as this resource for all things tasty and downloadable.

-This last month for example, I’ve been compiling a new Udemy course on learning the Tai Chi Form - exploring not only the postures, but why its taught the way it is, the length it is, the format and the process.
+This last month for example, I’ve been compiling a new course on learning the Tai Chi Form - exploring not only the postures, but why it's taught the way it is, the length it is, the format and the process.
 Eventually, asking myself questions about its adaptability and relevance in these times.
-This is something I would never have done, if I’d carried on teaching the same way these last 25 years: following the same format, going to a class, working posture by posture alongside the same level group etc. With space and distance, you can explore other aspects of teaching and introduce new forms of content
+This is something I would never have done, if I’d carried on teaching the same way these last 25 years: following the same format, working posture by posture alongside the same level group etc. With space and distance, you can explore other aspects of teaching and introduce new forms of content

 So online teaching has been one area of work, but other formats challenging the classic weekly session appear more and more.
-Let me tell you briefly about 1
+Let me tell you briefly about one.

 Most of you will have heard of Airbnb - the online accommodation alternative to rip off hotels, smelly old B&B’s and monopolistic tourist complexes.